Mountain View Corridor: Progress

 As of 2021, Mountain View Corridor is entirely in Stage 1 of the construction plan.
 Funding has been given to convert the segment running from Porter Rockwell Boulevard to Old Bingham Highway to a Stage 2 Freeway.
 The entire roadway that is currently built extends from Redwood Road (SR-68) to California Avenue.
 The section between 5400 South and 4100 South opened on November 18, 2017, at 3:00 pm.
 Opening celebrations included a fun run, an ugly sweater competition, and ceremonies where the Mayor of West Valley City spoke.
 In October 2019, another portion in Utah County opened to traffic, connecting SR-73 and Pioneer Crossing (SR-145) to Redwood Road and 2100 North (SR-194).
 The next section of Mountain View Corridor in Salt Lake County (4100 South to California Avenue) opened to traffic on June 17, 2021.
+Another section of Mountain View Corridor in Bluffdale between 2100 South (SR-194) and Porter Rockwell Boulevard opened to traffic on December 19, 2025.

 The segment between California Avenue and Interstate 80 is currently unfunded, and it is unknown when it will be completed.
 In September 2021, funding was allocated to build the Phase 1 iteration of the segment running from 2100 North to Porter Rockwell Boulevard.
-Until the 2100 North to Porter Rockwell segment of the corridor is completed in 2026, SR-85 will be routed along a concurrency with SR-68 between those roads.
+Until the 2100 North to Porter Rockwell segment of the corridor was completed in 2025, SR-85 was routed along a concurrency with SR-68 between those roads.